Bill Devin: Devin's Ferraris

 Phil Hill drove a 2.6 litre Ferrari 212 in the 1952 Carrera Panamericana and crashed during the race.
 His crew patched the car back together well enough for Hill to finish sixth.
 Devin bought this car (chassis 0092 E) later through Luigi Chinetti.
 After picking it up in El Paso Texas and repairing it he started racing it himself.

-In 1953 Devin ordered a new 3.0 litre 250MM coupe in preparation for a run at Le Mans.
+In 1953 Devin ordered a new 3.0 litre Ferrari 250MM coupe in preparation for a run at Le Mans.
 He went to Italy with Chinetti to pick the car up, but on their arrival in Modena they were told that the 250MM (chassis 0312MM) would not be ready in time for Le Mans.
 Since the 250MM wasn't ready, Devin bought a two-litre Ferrari 166 MM Touring Barchetta (chassis 0050M) that had been owned by Porfirio Rubirosa as well as a 4.1 litre 340 America with bodywork by Vignale, reported to have been either the chassis 0202A spyder or the 0206A berlinetta.

 Devin did not keep the 166 MM long, selling it as soon as it landed in the US.
 He drove the 340 America in a few races before selling it.
 In 2006 a Ferrari 340 America with chassis number 0202A was discovered that had received both a Chevrolet V8 engine and a Devin fiberglass body at some time around the year 1958.
 When it was rediscovered by Tom Shaughnessy it became one of the most famous "barn-finds" and was documented in a chapter called "Between the Devin and the deep blue sea" in the book "The Hemi in the Barn".

 Devin debuted the 250MM at the Sports Car Club of America 3rd Annual Members' Madera race on September 20 where he finished third in the novice event before turning the car over to Phil Hill, who won the main event.
 The car appeared at a few more events driven either by Devin or his brother Gene before being sold in June 1954.
 Part of the purchase price of the car was a small French front-wheel drive Deutsch-Bonnet taken in trade.
 The 250MM was featured on the cover of the July 1955 issue of Road & Track magazine and again in a feature article in the July 1965 issue of the same magazine when it was bought by a new owner.

 Devin would later branch out from the Ferraris, driving cars from OSCA, Porsche, Arnolt-Bristol and the little Deutsch-Bonnet.